Information for Educators

 The state contest registration fee is $8.00 per student.
 Credit card payments can be made through the online registration system.
 Checks can be mailed to the Vermont Historical Society at 109 State Street, Montpelier, VT 05609.

-Communication in History: The Key to Understanding Theme Narrative (PDF)
+Frontiers in History: People, Places, Ideas Theme Narrative (PDF)

 Topic Suggestions and Primary Sources from the National Archives